Pompassador

 8. Health Tests

-I want to show you an example of an HD photo:
+I want to show you an example of a HD photo:

 If you want to learn more about LTV you can click HERE.
 The page is about Rhodesian Ridgebacks, but the information can help you understand more about LTV and there are several photos as examples.